psu13/mutable-hakyll/posts/rebuilding-the-lightroom.md

 for the fun of it.
 There were also a lot of pictures that I just missed before, so overall this whole exercise has been enlightening and fulfilling.

-I also have to say that the D100 and the D70 were incredible machines for the time.
+I also have to say that the old D100 and the D70 cameras were incredible machines for the time.
 I have been constantly amazed as how well those old image files hold up.
 The D200 a distinct step *down* in many ways.
 And of course the D700 was a big step up.
 Having looked through all these old pictures I also conclude that I probably could have just shot JPEGs this whole time.
 And yet I still shoot camera RAW files with my new non-iPhone cameras.
 Stupid brains.

-The only remaining bit of anxiety that I have with this new tool is the lack of a more transparent backup solution.
+The only remaining bit of anxiety that I have with this new tool is the lack of a more transparent local backup solution.
 This was my major reason for not moving to it before, and at some point I just decided to solve the problem later rather than worry about it now.

 In theory the Adobe Lightroom web service *is* the backup.
 But we all know better than to trust *that* to work out, given [the fog](http://mutable-states.com/to-the-fog.html) and